drain99/vscode-perfetto-trace/README.md

 - `Open Trace For File`
   - Opens pop up to select file to open & loads it in a new perfetto ui tab.

+Additionally keeps a history of recently opened files and workspaces for quick access.

 This primary motivation is to automate the following remote profiling workflow:
 - generate trace file on remote
 - copy trace file to local (scp or manual copy to notepad & save)